Master's Programme in Life Science Informatics is responsible for the course.

 The course is available to students from other degree programmes.

-The course is offered every second year (even years).
+The course is offered in autumn, period 1, every second year (odd years)

 The following is the current plan for Autumn 2017: teaching methods may evolve from year to year.

-One topic of clinical data mining is covered in a one week period consisting of a lecture and exercises.
+One chapter of the course book is covered in a one week period consisting of a lecture, a study group and exercises.

-The following is the current plan for Autumn 2017: assessment practices may evolve from year to year.
+The following is the current plan for Autumn 2017: assesment practices may evolve from year to year.

 Grading scale is 1...5.

 One can earn up to 12 points from exercises and up to 48 points from course exam, up to 60 points in total.

 Alternatively, one can earn up to 60 points from a separate exam, offered outside the course's contact teaching periods.

 One should obtain 30 points to pass the course with grade 1.
 Grade 5 is obtained with 50 points out of the maximum 60.
 Linear scale is applied for other grades.